1. Am I eligible to apply for admission to the MSW program?

 - Applicants for financial aid must be fully admitted (regular status) at UALR as degree-seeking students to be eligible for any form of financial aid.
 Graduate students are not eligible for the Pell Grant, Supplemental Educational Opportunity Grant, or Arkansas Student Assistance Grant.

 - Graduate assistantships are available through graduate programs or departments and the Graduate School.
 To be qualified, students must be fully admitted to a graduate program with a minimum course load of nine graduate hours, and be recommended by the program coordinator.
 Assistantships usually include a tuition scholarship, a stipend of at least $3,100 (half-time), and a 10-hour-per-week (also half-time) duty assignment for the nine-month academic year.
 Duty assignments vary, but most involve either administrative or research responsibilities.
 Whenever possible, assignments contribute to the student’s field of study.
-If you would like to be considered for a GA position, please contact Dr. Greg Smith at firstname.lastname@example.org directly.
+If you would like to be considered for a GA position, please contact the School of Social Work by emailing firstname.lastname@example.org.
 Based on the information provided, the unit/department will contact you if they are looking for a GA with your qualifications.
 Recipients are notified during the summer, prior to the beginning of fall classes.

 TAMS (Tuition Assistance for Minority Students)